openmobilityfoundation/mobility-data-specification/modes/car-share.md

 ### Accessibility Attributes

-This `accessibility_attributes` enum represents the accessibility options available on a given vehicle, or the accessibility options utilized for a given trip.
+This `accessibility_attributes` enum represents the accessibility attributes available on a given vehicle, or the accessibility attributes utilized for a given trip.

 | `accessibility_attributes` | Description                           |
 |----------------------------|---------------------------------------|